h4n0/eth-agent/README.md

 A modular Ethereum agent system that uses the Model Context Protocol (MCP) to integrate with Foundry for blockchain interactions.

+## How to Build

+### Prerequisites
+- The `rustc` must be updated to 1.88 or later due to `rig` and `foundry` dependencies

+### Build

+## Things to do
+- Error handling
+- Structured output to guarantee a stable output format
+- Code agent to complete complicated tasks
+- Prompt engineering

 ## Features

 - **Multi-Step Agent Loop**: Advanced agent with planning, execution, and evaluation phases